 This piece is interesting in that it addresses the use of imagery in appraisal of circumstances during competition as challenging or threatening, and the resultant effect on performance.
-The stress experienced is similar, but how that stress is perceived can be very different, and have either adaptive or maladaptive results.
+The body processes stress in the same way with a threat or a challenge – but how that stress is perceived – in other words how the mind processes the same stress, can be very different, and this can have either adaptive or maladaptive results.

-The impact of the language and imagery we use in training may be an issue: if everything is a “threat” and the worst-case-scenario is the most often prepped, I think we are back at what I’ve called threat priming. ( I’ve done this myself, and am considering changing some of the terms I use to reduce this kind of thing.)
+The language and imagery we use in training may be at issue, here: if everything is a “threat” and the worst-case-scenario is the most often prepped, we are back at what I’ve called threat priming.
+(I’ve done this to students myself, and am considering changing some of the terms I use to reduce this kind of thing.)

-We must reach a level of training and experience that our internal responses to these things allow appraisal.
-This might take microseconds, or we might have the luxury of more situational awareness and more time to decide based on tactics and our capabilities.
+We must reach a level of training and experience that our internal responses to these things allow real-time appraisal.
+This could take microseconds, or we might have the luxury of greater situational awareness and more time to decide based on tactics and our capabilities.

 Then, a tactical or defensive encounter becomes a challenge, and is not as threatening.

-These states are readily discernible when observing ourselves and others: I recall an individual wit a reputation for getting “amped up” in the field during “high risk” encounters.
+These states are readily discernible in ourselves and others: I recall an individual with a reputation for getting “amped up” in the field during “high risk” encounters.
 He found his way onto a SWAT team due to his superior shooting skills and work ethic, and continued pretty much the same kind of behavior, at least for a time.

 After training more extensively, and gaining more experience in various operations, the drop in his stress level during encounters was notable.

-But then he got off the team for other opportunities.
-And after a time, now that he was no longer training regularly to the same level, and was in fact “running the show” with much lesser trained and experienced subordinates, his old ways came back.
+But then after moving off the team for other opportunities, and after a time, now that he was no longer training regularly to the same level, his old ways came back.
 In fact, in at least one instance (real deal, not training) that I observed, his stress response had become worse than he had been before.
 Like stare-in-disbelief worse…

-At times we see much the same thing in the personal defense industry: where panhandlers and suspicious persons are by default violent criminals, and any approach must be handled accordingly.
+At times we do it in the personal defense industry: where panhandlers and suspicious persons are by definition violent criminals, and any approach must be handled accordingly.
 When weapons enthusiasts train, it must be, by it’s very nature, for lethal force encounters.
-Therefore, every threat presented, every encounter engaged, must be potentially lethal in order to “train” with the weapon.
-You see it in the language used, the tactics offered, and how the training is conducted.
+Therefore, every threat presented, every encounter engaged, must be a potentially lethal one in order to “train” with the weapon.
+It’s in the language used, the tactics offered, and how the training is conducted.
 As I’ve noted before, the only way to train on a range with a firearm absolutely realistically would be to talk to your target ninety eight times out a hundred, without ever drawing your weapon, draw and challenge on the ninety ninth, and fire a few rounds on the hundredth.

 How many people would pay to attend that training?
 (I wouldn’t!)
 It lacks every tacticool marker out there, though that is exactly what the tacticool people are doing in the real world.